ikerising12138/recipe-prediction/README.md

 | 75th percentile  | 60.0       |
 | 100th percentile | 1051200.0  |

-thus, we wanted to account for the outliers on the higher end of the spectrum.
+The huge gap between 75th percentile and the maximum level hints the existence of outliers in the `minutes` column.
+Thus, we carried out further explorations on the `minutes` column.
+Using `raw_recipes` dataset to find what recipes could take so long to finish and testify if they are outliers, we filtered for recipes that take between 2 to 3 weeks to finish, which include marinated cuisines like `kimchi` and `2 week sweet pickles`, `weekly made bread`, and liquor like `limoncello` and `plum liquor`.
+Among recipes that take more than 3 weeks and even months and years to finish, a huge proportion are homemade liquor and wine including `coffee flavored liqueur`, homemade kahlua`, `homemade fruit liquers`, `word stew`, etc.

+Thus, our point is that we do need to account for these seemingly outliers on the higher end of the spectrum because it's likely that people are more inclined to give high rates for recipes that take them extremely lengthy time to finish.
+Considering the fact that using bins or quantiles can overly simply or generalize the trend, we decided to apply `StandardScalar` to transform the `minutes` column to standardized units so as to better capture individual differences between `minutes` data points.

-Now that we have our `submitted_year` and `interacted_year` through OneHotEncoder, `n_steps` and `n_ingredients` through KBinsDiscretizer, and `minutes` thorugh StandardScalar, we can first apply these preprocessing stpes to our data, so we can then move on to our next step: finding optimal hyperparameters.
+Now that we have our `submitted_year` and `interacted_year` through OneHotEncoder, `n_steps` and `n_ingredients` through KBinsDiscretizer, `minutes` thorugh StandardScalar, and the other columns passthroughed, we can first apply these preprocessing steps so we can then move on to our next step: finding the optimal combination of hyperparameters.

 ### Choosing Appropriate Model and Hyperparameters

-Our group used `DecisionTreeClassifier` model for prediction.
+Our project uses `DecisionTreeClassifier` model for prediction.
 Its documentation can be found [here](https://scikit-learn.org/stable/modules/generated/sklearn.tree.DecisionTreeClassifier.html).

 We chose a decision tree model over a linear regression model mainly because we were unable to produce a significant prediction model by only using linear regression.
 Of all the different decision tree models, we picked `DecisionTreeClassifier` as our model because it is fairly simple to use, is able to take in preprocessed data we provide, and works well with `GridSearchCV` when looking for optimal hyperparameters (more on `GridSearchCV` below).